Home » Read & Learn » WordPress » How to Setup WordPress Categories and Tags (vs. Keywords)

 Some examples of a simple category structure and a corresponding tag:

 See how this works?
-Categories are the general topic guide, then tags allow site visitors once within a category to click on a tag of interest and then drill down further within that topic.
+Categories serve as a general topic guide, and tags enable site visitors to drill down further within a topic by clicking on a tag of interest once they are within a category.

-You can also have sub or child categories to further organize your data if you need to segment further.
-But that's if you have a ton of content.
-Remember, the goal is to not add extra clicks but help visitors gravitate to the specific topic of interest as quickly as possible.
+You can also create subcategories or child categories to organize your data further if you need to segment it more effectively.
+However, that’s only if you have a vast amount of content.
+Remember, the goal is not to add extra clicks but to help visitors gravitate to the specific topic of interest as quickly as possible.

 Category: News